barcradio/ultra-tracker/README.md

      sudo apt install git
    ```

-6. Clone repository
+5. Clone repository
    ```bash
      # For Windows, Linux or MacOS
      git clone https://github.com/barcradio/ultra-tracker
    ```

-7. Change dir to the new folder (ultra-tracker) that was created in the previous step
+6. Change dir to the new folder (ultra-tracker) that was created in the previous step
    ```bash
      # For Windows, Linux or MacOS
      cd ultra-tracker
    ```

-8. Install any missing project dependencies
+7. Install any missing project dependencies
    ```bash
      # For Windows, Linux or MacOS
      pnpm install
    ```

-9. Rebuild imported packages
+8. Rebuild imported packages
    ```bash
      # For Windows, Linux or MacOS
      pnpm rebuild
    ```

-10. To run a development version of the ultra-tracker app.
+9. To run a development version of the ultra-tracker app.
 (This is also called compiling, this is not a build, see Build below)
    ```bash
     # For Windows, Linux or MacOS
      pnpm dev
    ```

-11. To refresh your cloned version of ultra-tracker
+10. To refresh your cloned version of ultra-tracker to get latest changes
    ```bash
      # For Windows, Linux or MacOS
      # remove the ultra-tracker directory (del or rm or rmdir or ???)